-The Creative Spark: Marcy-Holmes gallery pays tribute to the creative vibrancy of Minneapolis' first neighborhood with an eclectic collection of works that were inspired by Marcy-Holmes over the past 150 years.
-From early engravings of the only natural waterfall on the Mississippi, to contemporary crime fiction set on local streets, to a feature film shot in a fabled coffee shop, to site specific events - the works included in Creative Spark tell the story of a special place through its rich artistic legacy - from pre-settlement times to present day.
+The Creative Spark: Marcy-Holmes gallery pays tribute to the creative vibrancy of Minneapolis' first neighborhood, Marcy-Holmes, by bringing together an eclectic collection of artworks that have been inspired by this historic area over the past 150 years.
+From early engravings of the only natural waterfall on the Mississippi, to contemporary crime fiction set on local streets, to a feature film shot in a fabled coffee shop, to site specific public arts events, the works included in Creative Spark tell the story of this special place through its rich artistic legacy - from pre-settlement times to the present day.

 NAVIGATING THE GALLERY

-Works in the gallery can be accessed by clicking on the magnifying glass icon located to the right of the search tab at the top of this page.
-That will lload all works in a grid.
+Works in the gallery can be accessed by clicking on the magnifying glass icon located just to the right of the search tab at the top of this page.
+That will load all works included in the gallery into a grid.
 Works are presented in a random grid to express the dynamic dialogue that exists between art, place and time.
-From the grid view, you can explore the collection in three other ways:
+From the grid view, you can also explore the collection in three other ways:

-List view can be sorted by date or titlle
+List view sorts artworks by date or titlle